 Lambskin gloves are classic for the cold season, with wool interiors to keep your hands lovely and warm.
 Do not mix colors either – brown gloves with brown shoes and black gloves with black shoes, please.

 Vintage hand warmers can still be found today, as people did used to treat them with kid gloves (do forgive the pun).
-Search for gloves that are in an unworn condition, if possible, examining the lining for any damage (if there is one).
+Search for gloves that are in an unworn condition, if possible, examining the lining (if there is one) for any damage.
 If you’re looking at knitted gloves, obviously check for signs of moth damage.

 How to Care for Your Gloves